 It’s the price you pay for being in the public eye.

-There’s all manner of people out there, from the pompous to the profane and you must hone your people skills to deal with them, or in the case of online abuse, not take the bait.
+There are all manner of people out there, from the pompous to the profane and you must hone your people skills to deal with them, or in the case of online abuse, not take the bait.

 Others will put you down, not in spite but with a blunt disregard for your feelings.

-As I write, it was only yesterday that I was showing my art to a couple when the chap asked about the original.
-I replied that it was reserved for one of my regular buyers for £500.
+A while back I was showing my prints to a couple when the chap asked about the originals.
+I replied that the one he was admiring was reserved for one of my regular buyers for £500.

 It was so over the top, I laughed but I still sold them 2 prints.

-If there’s a bonus when it comes to unkind put-downs, it’s the positive backlash I get from by-standers annoyed by such bad manners.
+If there’s a bonus when it comes to unkind put-downs, it’s the positive backlash I get from bystanders annoyed by such bad manners.
 Some people are so keen to demonstrate their disapproval that they buy a print to make a statement.